 Mary was educated by governesses, although she was allowed to share some lessons with her brothers and was particularly close to her eldest brother, Edward, who was known as David in the family.
 During the First World War, Mary accompanied her mother to hospitals and welfare organisations set up to ease the plight of soldiers and their families.
 In 1914, Princess Mary’s Christmas Gift Fund raised over £100,000 worth of gifts to be sent to soldiers and sailors.
 Mary developed a particular interest in the Girl Guides and nursing, eventually working in Great Ormond St Hospital in 1918 and becoming honorary president of the Girl Guides Association in 1920.

 There was a significant age gap between the bride and groom with Henry being fifteen years older and it was later suggested the marriage was arranged by Mary’s parents against her will.
-Apparently, Mary’s brother, David, to whom she was closest, was also against the marriage as he did not want his sister to marry a man she did not love.
+Apparently, Mary’s brother, Edward, to whom she was closest, was also against the marriage as he did not want his sister to marry a man she did not love.
 Later, Mary’s eldest son, George, refuted the claims, maintaining his parents had a lot in common and the marriage was a happy one.

 Mary and Henry set up home in Goldsborough Hall in Yorkshire which Mary extensively modernised as a suitable home for her two sons and a railway station was opened nearby to make it easier for the King and Queen to visit their daughter.
 In 1929, Henry succeeded his father as 6th Earl of Harewood, Viscount Lascelles, and Baron Harewood, so the family moved to Harewood House where Mary found herself once again with a renovation project.